 (i) The Division of Student Success (DSS) responds to calls from parents/guardians who have concerns about their student(s) being bullied.
 DSS contacts the district to facilitate communication between the parents/guardians and the school (and district, if appropriate) about addressing the concerns and keeps a log of all of these contacts.
-DSS staff also offer training and technical assistance in the Olweus Bullying Formatted: Numbered + Level: 1 + Numbering Style: 1, 2, 3, ... + Start at: 1 + Alignment: Left + Aligned at: 0.25" + Indent at: 0.5" Prevention Program, as well as providing additional resources for parents, students, educators, and community members through the KDE's Bullying and Harassment website.
+DSS staff also offer training and technical assistance in the Olweus Bullying

+Prevention Program, as well as providing additional resources for parents, students, educators, and community members through the KDE's Bullying and Harassment website.